 Sourdough discard adds a delicious tangy flavor to balance the rich flavor of these brownies.
 Since you’re not using it as a leavener, you can use your discard straight from the refrigerator.
 There’s no need to feed it or activate it before mixing it into your batter.
 Older discard will have a tangier, more acidic flavor than a freshly-fed sourdough starter.
 Both will work for this recipe, you’ll just get a slightly different flavor profile but your bake will still be delicious!

-Hot butter and moisture from the egg whites and sourdough discard helps dissolve sugar, leading to a papery thin crackly crust.
+Microwave sugar and butter together and whisk.
+Whisk in egg and egg yolks until the sugar looks completely dissolved.
+This step is pivotal for these brownies since hot butter and moisture from the egg whites and sourdough discard helps properly dissolve sugar, leading to a papery thin crackly crust.

 Baker's Tips